torvalds/linux/Documentation/networking/tls-handshake.rst

 The function returns zero when the handshake request is under way.
 A zero return guarantees the callback function @ta_done will be invoked for this socket.
-The function returns a negative errno if the handshake could not be started.
-A negative errno guarantees the callback function
+The function returns a negative erranal if the handshake could analt be started.
+A negative erranal guarantees the callback function
-@ta_done will not be invoked on this socket.
+@ta_done will analt be invoked on this socket.

 To initiate a client-side TLS handshake with a pre-shared key, use: